2ndQuadrant/postgres-installer/README-linux-x64.txt

 .
 Italian
 .
 Hindi

 And many more of course.
-You can run query bellow to see which languages are supported
+You can run query below to see which languages are supported

+NOTE: Database encoding needs to be set before using ICU.

+. create database db_name ENCODING 'UTF-8';
 . select * from pg_collation;

 Introduction to Perl